Difficult Conversations Tips For Talking To The Boss

 Tips for Talking to the Boss

 Whether you are an entry level professional or an executive with decades of experience, having difficult conversations with your superior is always a tad intimidating.
 Whether you initiate the conversation or in preparation for a meeting or review here are a few basic tips for approaching these difficult conversations with an open mind.

-- Don’t be afraid to solicit the advice of others.
+- Don't be afraid to solicit the advice of others.
 There is value in the experiences and advice of others.
 Seeking advice from a coworker or friend that you trust prior to a meeting with your boss can help you get your head on straight while you mentally prepare for the possible scenarios.
-This does not mean that you should go about the office asking every coworker for advice on how you should talk to your boss; it simply means that the words and experiences of others could provide you with another outlet for mental preparation.
+This does not mean that you should go about the office asking every coworker for advice on how you should talk to your boss; it simply means that the words and experiences of others could provide you with another outlet for mental preparation when chosen carefully.

 - Be open to a discussion that includes possible constructive criticism.
 Open, two-way dialogue is essential for moving forward, both in the workplace and the world in general.
 When approaching a difficult meeting or conversation with your boss, it is important to walk in prepared for suggestions they may have for improvement, in addition to your own ideas.
 Do not take suggestions or criticisms as a personal attack, but rather as an opportunity for professional growth.